 7-2.
 Complaint/Grievance Procedure

-- Any individual who believes that he/she has experienced discrimination on the basis of disability or perceived disability, or who believes the university has violated the ADA, may seek resolution through the Director of Equal Opportunity.
+1. People who believe that they have experienced discrimination on the basis of disability or perceived disability, or who believe the university has violated the ADA, may seek resolution through the Director of Equal Opportunity.
 Information and consultation on these procedures are available through the Director of Equal Opportunity, or by calling Disability Support Services or Human Resources.

 7-3 External Agencies

 Discrimination on the basis of a disability may be resolved through the university.
 However, an aggrieved individual also has the right to file a complaint with and/or seek additional information from one or more of the following agencies: